-A common question parents ask me is: “Can I ask my nanny to help with the dishes?”.
+A common question parents ask us is: “Can I ask my nanny to help with the dishes?”.
 While it’s not a simple “yes” or “no” question, there are some job duties that are considered standard for a nanny position.

 But there are other duties that can move the role more towards a family assistant position.
 When this happens, the nanny/family assistant will typically ask for a higher hourly rate to account for the additional job duties.